apothanaboyina/29-ctrl-alt-elite/docs/milestone2.md

     * Date created
     * List of applicants*

+# API Endpoints:
-API Endpoints:    (these are not accurate anymore) /user/login: logs user profiles in
+* /user/login: logs user profiles in
-/employer/login: logs employer profiles in /user/create/:email/:name : creates new user /employer/create/:email/:name : creates new employer
+* /employer/login: logs employer profiles in
+* /user/create/:email/:name : creates new user
+* /employer/create/:email/:name : creates new employer
-/employer/job/create/:email/:name/:location/:date : creates new job
+* /employer/job/create/:email/:name/:location/:date : creates new job
-/jobs : response will be JSON object representing all jobs /users : response will be JSON object representing all users /employers: response will be JSON object representing all employers /employer/job/:jobID: response will be JSON object of specified job /employer/:email: response will be JSON object of specified employer /user/:email: response will be JSON object of specified user /user/:email/apply/:jobID : Specified user applies to specified job.
+* /jobs : response will be JSON object representing all jobs
+* /users : response will be JSON object representing all users
+* /employers: response will be JSON object representing all employers
+* /employer/job/:jobID: response will be JSON object of specified job
+* /employer/:email: response will be JSON object of specified employer
+* /user/:email: response will be JSON object of specified user
+* /user/:email/apply/:jobID : Specified user applies to specified job.
 Adds jobID to list of applied jobs for user, adds email to list of applicants for specific jobs
-/employer/jobs/delete/:jobID: deletes specified job /employer/delete/:email : deletes specified employer
+* /employer/jobs/delete/:jobID: deletes specified job
+* /employer/delete/:email : deletes specified employer
-/user/delete/:email : deletes specified user
+* /user/delete/:email : deletes specified user

 # Work Distribution
 * Amanda:
-    Created jobDescription html and css
+    * Created jobDescription html and css
-    Created Index.html and index.css
+    * Created Index.html and index.css
-    Initialized server.js
+    * Initialized server.js
-    API Endpoints
+    * API Endpoints
-    Utilities.js functions (CRUD functions)
+    * Utilities.js functions (CRUD functions)
-    Routes to html pages
+    * Routes to html pages
-    Created js files for all of the pages and heavily worked on search.js, login.js, index.js, and jobDescription.js
+    * Created js files for all of the pages and heavily worked on search.js, login.js, index.js, and jobDescription.js
 * Aditya:
+    * Worked on applicants.js and employerinterface.js on employer side
+    *